openedx/open-edx-proposals/oeps/architectural-decisions/oep-0058-arch-translations-management.rst

 reintegration, translation files will be kept in the same directory structure as the code/documentation they translate.

+Repositories that generate translation files will have their translation files generated and committed via a pull request to the openedx-translation repository via a GitHub workflow.
+Once the translation files from edx-platform and other repositories are moved to the openedx-translations repository, the `Transifex GitHub App`_ will link a Transifex project of a name such as "Open edX Translations" to the openedx-translations repository.
+A `Transifex GitHub Integration configuration file`_ naming the files that are to be translated and the trigger that pulls translation files back into will be created in the openedx/translations repository.
+This link will allow for the `Transifex GitHub App`_ to automatically manage the push/pull of the translation files without the need for human intervention.

 .. _edx-platform: https://github.com/openedx/edx-platform
 .. _openedx-translations: https://github.com/openedx/openedx-translation